apache/cxf-fediz/examples/jaxrsCxfPluginWebapp/README.txt

 JAX-RS CXF Plugin Web Application Demo
 ==================================

-This demo shows how to build and deploy an SSO protected CXF JAX-RS web application using Apache CXF Fediz and Fediz CXF Plugin.
+This demo shows how to build and deploy an SSO protected CXF JAX-RS web application using Apache CXF Fediz and the Fediz CXF Plugin.

 Running this sample consists of four steps: